Frequently Asked Questions

 issued an individual taxpayer identification number (ITIN number) through

-7. WHAT IF I HAVE PROBLEMS USING THE INTERNET TAX CERTIFICATE
+IF I HAVE PROBLEMS USING THE INTERNET TAX CERTIFICATE

 You can always submit a question through the Contact Us support request page.
 A bidder must have a computer with internet access and a web browser (recommended: Internet Explorer 7.0 or higher, Netscape 7.1 or higher; or Mozilla FireFox).